tommac08/docsv2/sources/faq.md

 Documentation:[Subscription Plan Management](ci_settings/#subscription-plan-management)

+## How are permissions managed on Shippable?

+Check out our [Permissions section](sign_up/permissions) for details on how we manage permissions.

 ## Why can't I see some of my repositories in my Shippable account?

 This happens due to one of the following reasons: